Roll20/roll20-character-sheets/Hero6Playable/README.md

     have bought a ½d6 HKA for 10pts.
 The attack gets to add STR for +½d6 (10 STR).
 And the character gets another +½d6 because he has 2 HTH levels (10 active points).
 You will see three fields, each displaying ½d6, which would appear to total 1½d6, but this is not accurate.
 The active points total is 30 (10 for the HKA, +10 for STR, +10 for the HTH levels).
-30 active points yeilds 2d6 of damage dice, not 1½d6.
+30 active points yields 2d6 of damage dice, not 1½d6.
     If you want to accurately check the calculation, convert the dice to active points, total that, and then convert back to dice.
 You should end up with the same as the Total Dice field.